Capoeira Styles Explained: Angola, Regional, Early Street Traditions, and Contemporânea

 Styles as Cultural Currents

 Capoeira is not monolithic.
-Over time, it has evolved to reflect different cultural, social, and geographic forces.
-When comparing Angola, Regional, earlier street forms (sometimes called Capoeira Antiga or Capoeira da periferia), and Contemporânea, we glimpse how people in different contexts shaped their game.
-For us, the notion of periphery: the margins, the low city, the street, is central to our identity as Capoeira Angola Palmares.
+Over time, it has evolved to reflect different cultural, social, and geographic contexts.
+Angola, Regional, Antiga, and Contemporânea each highlight unique ways people shaped their game.
+In our work at Capoeira Angola Palmares, we emphasize the periphery, the margins, the low city, the street, as central to our identity and understanding of Capoeira Angola.

 Early Capoeira: The Street Tradition of the Periphery